MLB 'Field of Dreams' game sees fans flock to Iowa from all over

 "It’s probably going to help us for years to come, people watching the game and realizing this town is here," Olberding said.

 With hotels filled in Dyersville, neighboring towns and cities also benefited from the "Field of Dreams" game with guests looking for a place to stay.
-Tana Guetzko, the owner of Lakeview Living in nearby Delhi, said one guest booked one of her campsites two years ago.
+Tana Guetzko, the owner of Lakeview Living and Big G's Campground in nearby Delhi, said one guest booked a campsites two years ago for Thursday's game.

 "It’s unheard of to do a Major League Baseball game in a town this small, we hope everybody likes the quaintness and the people," Guetzko said.
 "We’re very excited, this is history that’s being made."